logicly-au/pmhc-mds-spec/doc/validation-rules.rst

   #.
 On :ref:`dfn-program_type` only NSW and Victorian Provider Organisations can
      use the value '2: Head to Health Clinc'.
 Please refer to :ref:`dfn-program_type` for further business rules on this field.
   #.
-Where :ref:`dfn-principal_focus` is recorded as '8: Psychosocial Support'
-     the :ref:`dfn-program_type` must be '9: Universal Aftercare'
+Where :ref:`dfn-program_type` is '9: Universal Aftercare' a UA Episode record should also be recorded.

 .. _service-contact-current-validations: